Stan8/Analyzing-Gut-Microbiome-Interactions/README.md

 ## Annotating the dataset
 The aim of this project is to:
-* Revising named entities annotations imported from PubTator.
+* Revise named entities annotations imported from PubTator.
-* Annotating relations linking entities.
+* Annotate relations linking entities.